Bit Blasting Probabilistic Programs: Motivating Examples

-Our system and approach, \hybit{}, scales to 50 genes and has the least absolute error.
-It first replaces all continuous distributions (specifically on Lines~\ref{line:belief},~\ref{line:person1},~\ref{line:person2} in Figure~\ref{fig:gene}) with their bit blasted discrete approximations, obtaining a discrete bit-level abstraction of the program.
-In the experiment shown we use a bitwidth of 27 --- each continuous distribution is discretized as a program over a tuple of 27 bits interpreted as a fixed-point number.
-Further, we approximate each continuous distribution using 1024 pieces, each of which is a bit blasted exponential distribution.
-Naive discretization with 27 bits would be prohibitively slow, as it yields $2^{27}$ intervals --- \(589\)M continuous intervals to be precise.
-However, our bit blasted program only uses \(70\)K coin flips (Boolean random variables) to represent them.
+In the experiment shown we use a bitwidth of 25 --- each continuous distribution is discretized as a program over a tuple of 25 bits interpreted as a fixed-point number.
+Further, we approximate these continuous distribution using 4096 pieces, each of which is a bit blasted exponential distribution.
+Naive discretization with 25 bits would be prohibitively slow, as it yields $2^{25}$ intervals i.e.\ \(134\)M intervals.
+However, our bit blasted program only uses \(53\)K coin flips (Boolean random variables) to represent them.
 Moreover, knowledge compilation based inference~\cite{holtzen2020dice, Fierens2015} automatically identifies and exploits conditional independences in the program's logical structure and helps to scale inference.
 More details of this experiment can be found in the appendix.